 Florence Griswold Museum, Old Lyme CT: Completion of the Community Audience Research Project, defining audience segments in terms of patterns of interest for this multi-faceted museum (art galleries, creative outdoor exhibits, and historic house which was the setting for an early 20th Century summer art colony that became the birth of American Impressionism).

 History Colorado, Denver CO: : Following the opening of this new museum in April 2012, we conducted the first analysis of the visitor audiences, discovering that all their planning to make this a family-friendly experience is paying off (older adults and families with school-age children are the two primary audience segments).
-Additional information about visitors’ reactions to the exhibits and programs is informing decisions about management and future planning.
-Exhibit Designer
+Additional information about visitors’ reactions to the exhibits and programs is informing decisions about management and future planning (with exhibit designer Andrew Merriell).

-History Colorado, Denver CO: : Formative evaluation coaching for the Denver A to Z exhibit.
-Having decided on the concept for a Denver exhibit, exhibit developer Shannon Voirol wanted to explore public perceptions of Denver icons, and we created the “buy a friend a beer” study to do some interviewing for that purpose.
-Exhibit Designer
+History Colorado, Denver A to Z, Denver CO: : Formative evaluation coaching for the Denver A to Z exhibit.
+Having decided on the concept for a Denver exhibit, exhibit developer Shannon Voirol wanted to explore public perceptions of Denver icons, and we created the “buy a friend a beer” study to do some interviewing for that purpose (with exhibit designer Andrew Merriell).

 Museum of International Folk Art, Santa Fe NM:: To explore the potential interest as well as the likely understanding of a proposed exhibition concept about cochineal red dye, we conducted front-end research, investigating visitors’ awareness, likely highlights, and perceptions of the historic-to-contemporary connections.